mscaudill/tabbed/paper/paper.md

 To further understand tabbed's performance, we tested how row filtering impacts read speeds.
 The right panel of \autoref{fig: figure2} shows the read speed as a function of the number of filters applied to each data row.
 The left-most point is the baseline with no filters.
-We measure an approximately 2% reduction in speed for each new filter added.
+We measure an approximate 2% reduction in speed for each new filter added.

 # Conclusion